Last updated on June 5th, 2026 at 11:52 pm

 The third option is to spend your last day in Hong Kong with nature.

-You might be wondering why I didn’t include Macau when visiting Hong Kong in 3 days.
+You might wonder why I didn’t include Macau in my 3-day visit to Hong Kong.
 There’s a good reason for this.

-With this thorough itinerary, you can see the most important parts of Hong Kong in 3 days.
-This 72-hour itinerary has a mixture of everything so it’s suitable for anyone visiting this Chinese city.
+With this thorough Hong Kong itinerary, you can see the most critical parts of Hong Kong in 3 days.
+This 72-hour itinerary offers a mix of everything for anyone visiting this Chinese city.

 Xoxo,